dzbeck/attack_to_cve/updated-methodology.md

 |browser; website|user action|[T1189](https://attack.mitre.org/techniques/T1189) (Drive-by Compromise)| |
 |application (webserver, database, software)| user action | [T1190](https://attack.mitre.org/techniques/T1190) (Exploit Public-Facing Application) | |

-Note that the exploit of a vuln (e.g., Network Sniffing) is not necessarily the same technique that exploits the user/machine.
+Note that the exploit of a vulnerability (e.g., Network Sniffing) is not necessarily the same technique that exploits the user/machine.
 In other words, the *impact* of exploiting the vulnerability may be exploitation of the user/machine.

-#### Example
+#### Standard Exploit Method Example

 [**CVE-2018-17900**](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2018-17900)